 Prior to E3, Zack was a student and postdoctoral researcher investigating terrestrial ecosystem feedbacks to climate change in earth system models at the Lawrence Berkeley National Laboratory in Berkeley and Geophysical Fluid Dynamics Laboratory in Princeton.

-Zack also brings firsthand experience as a local climate advocate to his RMI work: he volunteers with Bay Area organizations building public understanding of and support for combined action to address housing and climate challenges.
+Zack also brings firsthand experience as a local climate advocate to his RMI work: he volunteers with Bay Area organizations educating and advocating for abundant, climate-friendly housing.

 PhD, Energy & Resources Group, UC Berkeley